 This page is your go-to guide for figuring out what to bring to college.
 Whether you’ll be living in a dorm, an apartment, or in the steam tunnels that run underneath campus, you’ll find most everything you’ll need here.
-We’ve put a ton of work into this resource; we hope you’ll find it helpful.
+We’ve put a ton of work into this packing list; we hope you’ll find it helpful.

 To make it easy to navigate, everything is broken down into categories.
 We’ve also marked certain items as “essential” to help you prioritize.

 Do note that you also can also buy many of these things locally, and we’ve put together a printable checklist that you can take to the store if you like; click the picture to download it!